 Is attendance compulsory?

 Attendance at all face-to-face teaching days is compulsory.
 UCL regulations require that students maintain a 70% attendance rate for each module.
 Students must provide extenuating circumstances where they are unable to attend.
-FY1 and FY2 doctors with limited study leave, please ensure that you have secured sufficient leave prior to applying to the course.
+FY1 and FY2 doctors with limited study leave, please ensure that you have secured sufficient leave prior to applying to the course. *attendance requirement may vary depending on COVID-19 regulations.

 Is the course full-time or part-time?